Thelma-Dev/Thelma-Dev/README.md

 - 👋 Hi, I’m @Thelma-Dev
-- 👀 I’m interested in business intelligence analysis
+- 👀 I’m interested in business intelligence analysis and web development
-- 🌱 I have 2 years experience working with SQL and PowerBI
+- 🌱 I have 2 years experience working with SQL and PowerBI.
+I am currently enrolled in a Software Development Program at MITT
-- 💞️ I’m looking to collaborate on projects involving SQL and PowerBI
+- 💞️ I’m looking to collaborate on projects involving data analysis and web development.
 - 📫 How to reach me osifoaisosa@gmail.com

 <!---